Increase the proportion of adults who get screened for colorectal cancer — C‑07 Data Methodology and Measurement

 Target-setting method justification

-Trend data were evaluated for this objective but it was not possible to project a target because the slope of the line was not statistically significant.
-A percentage point improvement was calculated using Cohen's h effect size of 0.2.
+Trend data were not available for this objective.
+A percentage point improvement was calculated using Cohen’s h effect size of 0.2.
 This method was used because the proportion of adults receiving colorectal screening, based on the most recent guidelines, improved over the past decade.
 The Healthy People 2030 Workgroup Subject Matter Experts took into consideration the observed improvement and emergence, along with uptake, of improved and less invasive screening technologies, when selecting the target.

 Methodology